nathan-andosen/html-parser/README.md

 * Parse HTML that may not be valid
 * HTML is parsed into a json object, this object can be modified and converted back into HTML
+* Ability to clean HTML, such as remove empty tags and more.

 ### Not supported